North Carolina legislature pushes limits on transgender youth rights in final days of session

 She is now part of a small group of “detransitioners,” or people who have stopped or reversed their gender transition, who have traveled this year to statehouses nationwide to affirm Republican claims that procedures offered to minors are irreversible and that regret is common.
 In treatment guidelines issued last year, the World Professional Association for Transgender Health said evidence of later regret is scant.

-Several Democrats, including Reps.
-Cecil Brockman of Guilford County and Maria Cervania of Wake County, questioned why Republicans see a need to stand in the way of parents making medical decisions for their own children.
-Reeder responded that parents will still have a say under the bill because it only bans the procedures at state facilities.

-The Senate Health Committee will hear another bill Wednesday morning that bans gender-affirming surgeries for transgender minors.
+A Senate committee will hear a different bill Wednesday morning that bans gender-affirming surgeries for transgender minors.
 That proposal passed the House last month.
+And after four months of inaction on the measure after it passed the Senate, a House committee will consider a bill Wednesday that requires public schools to alert parents before they call a student by a different name or pronoun.

 D Sellars, a 40-year-old nonbinary parent from Fuquay-Varina, said the slew of bills targeting trans people in North Carolina and around the country “just marginalizes us more, just pushes us out of the mainstream more, and it gives bigots more ammunition.”